 The School makes ongoing efforts to better understand how student’s goals and lived experiences intersect with casting and production assignments.

-CFA Assistant Dean for Diversity, Equity and Inclusion
+CFA Associate Dean for Diversity, Equity and Inclusion

 The College of Fine Arts at Carnegie Mellon University will welcome Dr. Angelica Perez-Johnston as the new Associate Dean for Diversity, Equity and Inclusion (DEI) on July 1.

 Perez-Johnston comes to CMU from Community College of Allegheny County, Pittsburgh, where she has served as Chief DEI Officer since July 2021.
 Prior to that, she was the director of IDEAS (Inclusion, Diversity, Equity, Access & Social Justice) at Allegheny College in Meadville, Pa.
 Additionally, she served as director of First Year Experience and Transition Programs at Thiel College in Greenville, Pa., and held roles in student-facing services at Thiel and Clarion University, Clarion, Pa., among several other higher education roles.
 She is a native of Clarion County.